Saving Christchurch’s CBD

 Two images from the Tuesday Club talk demonstrate this opportunity.

 The Council could change the way it assesses rates in the CBD.
 It could decrease the weighting for rating purposes of improvements — like buildings, and to keep the effect revenue neutral, it could increase the weighting for unimproved land — like car carks.

 Given that in the CBD, for every two parcels of land that has buildings on it, there is one parcel with off-street car parking (information from the first image).
 This means for every $1,000 a year that rates are increased on properties without improvements, rates on properties with improvements could be decreased by about $500.

 So for instance, in the second image if annual rates charged on the car park were increased by $10,000 then the rates on the hotel could be decreased by about $5,000.

 This would give rates relief for CBD businesses (this should satisfy Richard Peebles)

 It would shift the decision making dial for inner-city land owners.
-Their investment calculations would change -not improving their land would decrease in profitability -whilst improving their land would increase.
+Their investment calculations would change — not improving their land would cost more — whilst improving their land would cost less.